Shopify/hydrogen-v1/docs/components/framework/shopifyanalytics.md

 {% endcodeblock %}

-Otherwise, this component will use the `storeDomain` value in the `hydrogen.config.js` as the default cookie domain or leave it blank when the specified cookie domain does not match `window.location.hostname`.
+If you're not using custom domains or sub-domains, then the `ShopifyAnalytics` component uses the `storeDomain` value in the Hydrogen configuration file as the default cookie domain or leaves it blank when the specified cookie domain doesn't match `window.location.hostname`.

 ### Hydrogen analytics connect with checkout analytics